giograno/hadoop-features-extraction/README.md

-# hadoop-features-extraction
+# Hadoop Feature Extraction

+This is an Hadoop program that extract from a large bunch of PDF files two different kind of features:

+* Term Frequency (_tf_);
-Questo programma estrae una serie di features, quali Term Frequency e Term Frequency Inverse Document Frequency da un corpo di documenti PDF attraverso l'utilizzo di Hadoop.
+* Term Frequency Inverse Document Frequency (_tfidf_);

-È stato sviluppato per il corso di Sistemi Operativi Avanzati della Laurea Magistrale di Informatica dell'Università degli Studi di Salerno.

-Developers Team: Giovanni Grano, Ciro Amati, Stefania Cardamone, Gino Farisano, Giuseppe Luciano
+Developed for the Advanced Operative System course, Master's course at University of Salerno.